Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

-as an element of a $\prb$-submodule of $\mfW:=\mfV \otimes \left( \g/\prb \right)$, as described in section \ref{sec-alg_intrinsic_torsion}.
-Note that the tensor \eqref{eq-intrinsic_torsion} clearly does not depend on the scaling of $\xi^{A'}$, and the pair of skew-symmetric spinor indices projects out the part of the connection $1$-form not lying in $\prb$.
+as an element of a $\prb$-submodule of $\mfW = \mfV \otimes \left( \g/\prb \right)$.
+Here, we have made use of the fact that the connection $1$-form is $\g$-valued, and the pair of skew-symmetric spinor indices of \eqref{eq-intrinsic_torsion} projects out the part of $\g$ not in $\prb$.
+This can be made more explicit by choosing a connection $\partial_a$ that preserves $[\xi^{A'}]$ so that \eqref{eq-LC-spin-connection} becomes